 Information and support may also be obtained from Victim/Witness Services for Yavapai County or Coconino County.
 Victim/Witness Services advocates are available to explain the judicial system, act as a link between the prosecutor and the victim, give case status information, make referrals for social services, provide transportation to Court, escort victims while they testify or appear at hearings, and assist in obtaining orders of protection or injunctions against harassment.

-The Verde Valley Sanctuary [PDF] provides shelter, legal advocacy, transitional housing, support groups, and counseling, among other services.
+The Verde Valley Sanctuary provides shelter, legal advocacy, transitional housing, support groups, and counseling, among other services.
+Get the Sanctuary's information flier.

 For victim services provided by the Arizona Criminal Justice Commission, including a Crime Victim Compensation Program to assist innocent crime victims in Arizona with out-of-pocket expenses for crime-related medical treatment, mental health counseling, funerals, and wage loss, visit the ACJC website.

-More information on victims rights is found on the Attorney General's victim rights page.
+More information on victims rights is found on the Attorney General victim's services page.

 ARS 13-603.C requires that the Court order restitution by the defendant to the victim "in the full amount of the economic loss."
 This is defined to include lost interest, lost earnings, and losses due to the commission of the offense, such as damages to a vehicle, household furnishings, or other private property.
 It does not, however, include damages for pain & suffering, punitive damages, or consequential damages (ARS 13-105.14).
 And it must be a loss incurred by a victim, not a third party.
 For instance, if a defendant is charged with assault and injures the victim, plus damages the hotel room, restitution is available to the victim, but not the hotel, unless there had been an additional charge of criminal damage.